diffix/reference/docs/glossary.md

 ![The hierarchy of AID related terms](graphics/AID%20terminology.png)

 These terms might become clearer when illustrated with an example.
-Let's say we have a `patients` table with a `id` column.
+Let's say we have a `patients` table with an `id` column.
-The `id` column is used to identify the patients and the patients are the entities we want to protect through anonymization.
+The `id` column is used to identify the patients and the patients are the [entities](#entity) we want to protect through anonymization.
 In this case, the `id` is the AID-column (or AID for short).

-When writing a query an instance of this AID column will be used for anonymization.
+When writing a query an instance of this AID-column will be used for anonymization.
 In the query example below we even have two instances of the same AID, one stemming from the left side of the join, and the other from the right.
 We would call these AID instances `id-1` and `id-2`, or `patients.id-1` and `patients.id-2` if you want to fully qualify them.